kristiandrex/yucagram-client/README.md

 # CHAT-MERN-TS-CLIENT

-Chat created with Typescript and MERN Stack.
+Chat client created with Typescript and MERN Stack.

 ## Resources